magland/fsbucket/README.md

   characters long.
 Other services in your application should know this secret in order to generate signed URLs.
 - `PORT`: The port the server will listen on.
+- `FSBUCKET_PUBLIC_DOWNLOAD`: If set to `1`, the server will allow public downloads without requiring a signature.

 Then install and run the server: